streamio/streamio-ffmpeg/README.md

 Specify the path to ffmpeg
 --------------------------

-By default, streamio assumes that the ffmpeg binary is available in the execution path and named ffmpeg and so will run commands that look something like "ffmpeg -i /path/to/input.file ...".
+By default, the gem assumes that the ffmpeg binary is available in the execution path and named ffmpeg and so will run commands that look something like "ffmpeg -i /path/to/input.file ...".
 Use the FFMPEG.ffmpeg_binary setter to specify the full path to the binary if necessary:

 ``` ruby
 FFMPEG.ffmpeg_binary = '/usr/local/bin/ffmpeg'